-In their initial letter of invitation, Lord Dyson and Sir Francis Jacobs wrote: ‘We think that Classics for All will be of special interest to lawyers – and we include in that term judges, academics, practitioners, and not least law firms.
+Members of the legal world are invited to join by Lord Dyson and Sir Francis Jacobs KCMG QC, who wrote: ‘We think that Classics for All will be of special interest to lawyers – and we include in that term judges, academics, practitioners, and not least law firms.
 There are many reasons why.
 As well as the close historical connections between Rome, Latin and the law, we are confident that an education in classics will not only improve the quality of education generally, but will also improve the quality of written English, and indeed the quality of reasoning and argument – obvious values for lawyers in particular.’

 We ask Lawyers Group members to pay £12.50 per month (£150 a year).
 Those under 30 may opt to pay £6 per month (£72 a year).
 Many members opt to donate more on top of this, or to donate to (or sponsor) events that they attend.
 For more information about joining the group, read the invitation to join the Lawyers Group.